 Given the high degree of global economic and financial integration, there are projections that in future, global crises may occur with increasing frequency.

-It must therefore be a high priority on the political agenda at least provide the financial means for "counter-cyclical" action.
+It must therefore be a high priority on the political agenda

 - to take all necessary steps to avoid the social consequences of this present economic crisis,

 - to slow and adapt to climate change,

 - avoid another food crisis and

 - prevent new financial and economic crises.